uniE610 Skip to Main Content

 Visiting Archives & Special Collections

 Archives and Special Collections is located on the upper level of Ezra Lehman Memorial Library, in room 207.
 Daytime hours by appointment only.
-The archives is open on a walk-in basis for research on Tuesdays from 3:00 pm -5:00 pm and Thursdays 3:00 pm - 7:00 pm.
+The archives is open on a walk-in basis for research on Mondays and Wednesdays from 3:00 pm -5:00 pm.

 Please email specialcollections@ship.edu or call 717-477-1325 to schedule an appointment, or for more information.